alexhealey/dqn_navigation/README.md

 The implementation approach is based on DQN.
 The code provides a number of DQN extensions: Double DQN, N-step DQN and Priorized Experience Replay.
 We compare the convergence of these different approaches.

-### Running
+## Running

 In order to use the project open the Jupyter notebook `Navigation.ipynb`.
-This notebook contains further details of the environment and the agents training.
+This notebook contains further details of the environment, agents and training.